rohanbeingsocial/ADV_Calculator-Python/README.md

 Provides a user-friendly menu interface.
 Keeps running until the user chooses to exit.

-A few things to keep in mind :
+Things to keep in mind :
-This is part of an excercise to improve my ability to create stuff in python using online tools in fastest time possible
+This is part of an excercise to improve my ability to create stuff in python using online tools in fastest time possible.
+Done using chatgpt only.